-- 4.2.5 Has the Narrow Cost Analysis been completed for the FY 2022 2024 CCDF Plan? ✓ No, a waiver is being requested in Appendix A. If no, describe the status of the Lead Agency's upcoming narrow cost analysis. ✓ Yes, the parrow cost analysis information is included in the report as - Yes, the narrow cost analysis information is included in the report as described in 4.2.6.
+- 4.2.5 Has the Narrow Cost Analysis been completed for the FY 2022 2024 CCDF Plan? - No, a waiver is being requested in Appendix A. If no, describe the status of the Lead Agency's upcoming narrow cost analysis.
+The Office of Early Childhood is seeking a waiver for the Narrow Cost Analysis.
+The Office of Early Childhood is pursuing a waiver due to the extraordinary circumstances the COVID-19 pandemic has placed on the state's child care providers and families.
+The COVID-19 crisis has caused several shocks to the ECE market in Connecticut a waiver would allow time for the market to normalize prior to conducting the narrow cost analysis.
+Abnormalities in the child care market in Connecticut remain as the supply of child care programs is at 77% of pre-COVID capacity and the utilization of Care 4 Kids subsidies dropped 7% over the course of the past year. - Yes, the narrow cost analysis information is included in the report as described in 4.2.6.
 If yes, describe how the State/Territory analyzed the cost of child care through a narrow cost analysis for the FY 2022 2024 CCDF Plan, including: - a.
-The methodology the Lead Agency used to conduct, obtain, and analyze data on the estimated cost of care (narrow cost analysis), including any relevant variation by geographic location, category of provider, or age of child (98.45 (f)(ii)). - b.
-How the methodology addresses the cost of child care providers' implementation of health, safety, quality and staffing requirements (i.e. applicable licensing and regulatory requirements, health and safety standards, training and professional development standards, and appropriate child to staff ratio, groups size limits, and caregiver qualification requirements (98.45 (f)(ii)(A)). - c.
+The methodology the Lead Agency used to conduct, obtain, and analyze data on the estimated cost of care (narrow cost analysis), including any relevant variation by geographic location, category of provider, or age of child (98.45 (f)(ii)).
+Click or tap here to enter text. - b.
+How the methodology addresses the cost of child care providers' implementation of health, safety, quality and staffing requirements (i.e. applicable licensing and regulatory requirements, health and safety standards, training and professional development standards, and appropriate child to staff ratio, groups size limits, and caregiver qualification requirements (98.45)

+(f)(ii)(A)).
+Click or tap here to enter text.

+- c.
 How the methodology addresses the cost of higher-quality care, as defined by the Lead Agency using a quality rating and improvement system or other system of quality indicators, at each level of quality (98.45 (f)(ii)(B)).

-d.
+Click or tap here to enter text. - d.
 The gap between costs incurred by child care providers and the Lead Agency's payment rates based on findings from the narrow cost analysis.

-4.2.6 After conducting the market rate survey or ACF pre-approved alternative methodology, the Lead Agency must prepare a detailed report containing the results of the MRS or ACF pre-approved alternative methodology.
-The detailed report must also include the Narrow Cost Analysis, as described in 4.2.5, which estimates the cost of care (including any relevant variation by geographic location, category of provider, or age of child) necessary to support (1) child care providersâ implementation of the health, safety, quality, and staffing requirements, and (2) higher quality care, as defined by the Lead Agency using a quality rating and improvement system or other system of quality indicators, at each level of quality.
+Click or tap here to enter text. - After conducting the market rate survey or ACF pre-approved alternative methodology, the Lead Agency must prepare a detailed report containing the results of the MRS or ACF pre-approved alternative methodology.
+The detailed report must also include the Narrow Cost Analysis, as described in 4.2.5, which estimates the cost of care (including any relevant variation by geographic location, category of provider, or age of child) necessary to support (1) child care providers' implementation of the health, safety, quality, and staffing requirements, and (2) higher quality care, as defined by the Lead Agency using a quality rating and improvement system or other system of quality indicators, at each level of quality.
 For states without a QRIS or for a state with a QRIS system that is currently limited to only certain providers, those states may use other quality indicators (e.g. provider status related to accreditation, PreK standards, Head Start performance standards, school-age quality standards, or state defined quality measures.)